|Freedom of Info|

 It is the policy of the Regional Superintendent to give prompt service and accurate information to any individual or group seeking assistance.

-Many public libraries and retail bookstores carry study guides to help individuals prepare for the test, or go to:
+Many public libraries and retail bookstores carry study guides to help individuals prepare for the test.

 For current state certification information go to: